-God wants us to willingly love Him out of our own choice not because He forces us to.
+God wants us to willingly love Him out of our own choice, not because He forces us to.
 However, this freedom of choice (self-will) has allowed us to choose to go our own way, disobey God and sin, at the expense of a relationship with Him.
 Our sin has caused a separation between us and God.
-On our own there isn't a way for us to attain the perfection we need to bridge the gap between us and God.
+On our own, there isn't a way for us to attain the perfection we need to bridge the gap between us and God.

 "For all have sinned and fall short of the glory of God..."
-Romans.
-3:23.
+Romans 3:23.

 "For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord."
+Romans 6:23

-Romans 6:23 "But your iniquities have made a separation between you and your God, your sins have hidden his face from you..."
+"But your iniquities have separated you from your God; your sins have hidden his face from you..."
 Isaiah 59:2

-The good news is that God has provided a way to bridge the separation between us.
+The Good News is that God has provided a way to bridge the separation between us.

-Step #3 - God's Provision: Know that Jesus Christ is God's ONLY provision for our sin.
+Step #3 - God's Provision: Know that Jesus Christ is God's ONLY provision for our sins.